This post may contain affiliate links. Please read my disclosure for more info.

 Maybe you’re expecting twins.
 Or maybe baby is breech.

 For one reason or another, you’re having a c-section– A major abdominal surgery (as we’ve all heard).

-That’s a little scary at first when you have no idea what to expect– I remember.
+It’s scary at first when you have no idea what to expect– I remember.

 Fortunately, having an idea of what’s ahead can do wonders for your anxiety.

-You might feel pressure
+4. You might feel pressure during your c-section

-First, you may feel some pressure during your c-section.
+You may feel some pressure during your c-section.
 Or– You might not.